Hiddify2/IROpenRelayFinder/README.md

 # IROpenRelayFinder

-IROpenRelayFinder is a rebranded academic and educational toolkit for controlled relay testing and path verification.
+IROpenRelayFinder is an academic and educational toolkit for controlled relay testing and path verification.

-It is intended for laboratory-style use only and is limited to the Iranian IP space.
+It is limited to the Iranian IP space.

 ## Scope